The Assets page lets you get detailed information about hardware assets in your system, including:

 List View displays details specific to the selected asset type in a searchable, paginated table.

-Click the |||| icon to the right of any field name in the table to open a pop-up menu.
+- Click Fields on the the right side of the table to open the Fields menu.

 TIP: If you cannot see the entire list of available fields, hover your cursor over the list and scroll vertically. - Click the Fields tab again to collapse it.